-The appliance is supplied with an accessory pack that includes service valves, sealing washers' etc, for use with the service valves.
+The appliance is supplied with an accessory pack that includes service valves.
+The service valves are of the compression type.
+The accessory pack contains sealing washers' etc, for use with the service valves.
+When connecting pipe work to the valves, tighten the compression end first then insert the sealing washers before tightening the valve to the appliance.